Electra Heart: Commercial performance

 Electra Heart debuted at number one on the UK Albums Chart with first-week sales of 21,358 copies.
 It became Diamandis' first chart-topping album in the United Kingdom, although it was additionally distinguished as the lowest-selling number-one record of the 21st century in the country.
 It was later surpassed by Write It on Your Skin by Newton Faulkner, which debuted at number one on the UK Albums Chart with first-week sales of 16,647 copies three months later.
 On 15 April 2016, Electra Heart was certified gold by the British Phonographic Industry for exceeding shipments of 100,000 units in the United Kingdom.
 The record additionally reached number one on both the Irish Albums Chart and the Scottish Albums Chart; it was recognised with a gold certification in the former territory by the Irish Recorded Music Association (IRMA).
+Despite these chart performances, Diamandis has suggested that the high-budget release of Electra Heart might have led to the demise of 679 Artists, her record label at the time.

 Electra Heart performed moderately on additional record charts in Europe.
 The record peaked at number 11 on the Swiss Hitparade, and reached number 17 on the German Media Control Charts.
 It charted at number 25 on the Ö3 Austria Top 40, number 30 on the Norwegian VG-lista, and number 41 on the Swedish Sverigetopplistan.
 The album reached the lower ends of the Dutch MegaCharts and the Belgian Ultratop in Wallonia, respectively peaking at numbers 92 and 132 in each region.
 However, it reached number 31 on the Official New Zealand Music Chart and number 32 on the Australian ARIA Albums Chart in Oceania.

 Electra Heart debuted at number 31 on the US Billboard 200, and reached number two on the Billboard Dance/Electronic Albums component chart.
 It had sold 150,000 copies in the United States as of May 2015.
 On 13 April 2019, the album was certified gold by the Recording Industry Association of America (RIAA), denoting shipments in excess of 500,000 units in the United States.
 Elsewhere in North America, the record peaked at number 50 on the Canadian Albums Chart.
 In August 2012, Diamandis commented that she believed consumers in the United Kingdom had misinterpreted her comical effort with a perceived abandonment of her original musical inspiration, thus resulting in a relative underperformance in the country.
 In contrast, she felt that her American audience was more receptive of Electra Heart and her evolving public image.

 As of 2015, three million singles had been sold from Electra Heart.

 In 2021, the album's opening track "Bubblegum Bitch"—despite never having been released as a single—experienced a resurgence on social media platform TikTok and subsequently was certified Gold in the United States.